 Mexico City can be too much at times, but Condesa oozes a laid back vibe.
 Stroll among Art Deco houses, great restaurants, friendly cafes, and small boutiques.
 And don’t miss its two very good parks, both with playgrounds!

-1 Great Place to Eat: Contramar
+1 Great Place to Eat in Mexico City: Contramar

 The always-packed Contramar is the place to go for fresh seafood cooked the Mexican way.
 This popular restaurant is open for lunch only (Sunday – Thursday 12.30pm – 6.30pm, Friday and Saturday 12.30pm – 8pm).
 While nothing fancy, the food is simply incredible.